-- If student fails to return any required document such as the verification forms and/or loan confirmation by the end of the fiscal year, no aid is processed and posted to the student's account.
+- If a student fails to return any required document such as the verification forms and/or loan confirmation by the end of the academic term, no aid is processed and posted to the student's account.

 - Certify loans and disburse financial aid.